Disposal and Redistribution of University PropertyFIN-PUR-14.0

 - Advertise for public auction at a time and place specified by the University Procurement Services.

 - Consign to a public auction house for sale.

 - Sell by invitational bid, widely circulated in the trade or public advertisement where there is a potential market for the property.

-- Computing equipment may only be sold or transferred from the university campus with the approval and involvement of the Purchasing department of that campus, and then only by the current, approved methods for disposal of property.
+- Computing equipment may only be sold or transferred from the university campus with the approval and involvement of the University Procurement Services of that campus, and then only by the current, approved methods for disposal of property.

-- Under the authority of the campus purchasing department or the appropriate property designee of the campus, surplus equipment may be released to not-for-profit organizations.
+- Under the authority of the University Procurement Services or the appropriate property designee of the campus, surplus equipment may be released to not-for-profit organizations.
 The following conditions should be documented before releasing any assets:

 a.
 The property has no utility to the institution

 b.
 No appreciable market value for resale

 Compensation may be shared or given to the department releasing the property if they have adhered to the guidelines of policies and procedures governing the disposal of property.